 The timescale to submit your stage 3 complaint is 10 working days from the date the letter advising you of the stage 2 complaint.

-When we receive your stage 3 complaint, a senior member of staff will review your request to see if it meets of any of the valid grounds for further consideration.
+When we receive your stage 3 complaint, the Director of Academic Quality (or nominee) will review your request to see if it meets of any of the valid grounds for further consideration.
 If your request is valid, you will be invited to attend a complaint review panel to discuss your complaint.
 If your request is not valid, we will write to you to explain why.

 Independent Review by the Office of the Independent Adjudicator

 If you have followed every stage of the Complaints Procedure and you are not satisfied with the outcome, the Office of the Independent Adjudicator (OIA) which is the ombudsman for Higher Education may be able to undertake an independent review of your complaint.
 You will need a letter from the University which states that you have completed the University’s internal complaints procedure.
-Further information about the OIA’s scheme can be found at www.oiahe.org.uk.
+Further information about the OIA’s scheme can be found on their website.